 Therefore, invest your capital accordingly.
 As an investor for over 25 years, “patient capital” is key to growing your wealth.
 You want to invest in trends and invest for the long term to enable compounding to take effect.

-Fundrise Review Conclusion: Diversify Your Investments
+Fundrise Review Conclusion: A Great Way To Diversify

 Fundrise has opened up new opportunities for everyday investors to gain access to properties they otherwise would not have access to in the past.
+Real estate is my favorite asset class to build wealth because it provides utility, generates income, can be improved upon, rides the inflation wave, is tangible and less volatile.

-I've personally invested $810,000 in real estate crowdfunding to diversify and earn income 100% passively.
+I've personally invested $954,000 in real estate crowdfunding to diversify and earn income 100% passively.
 I plan to continue diversifying my real estate holdings across the country.
 The spreading out of America is real post pandemic.
 It should continue to be a decade-long trend.

 If you want to grow your wealth, it's best to invest in income producing assets.
 Not only will they provide a higher income stream, they'll also attract more demand.
 As a result, the principal value of your income investment may go up.